Spain's Catalunya Banc selling property unit, loans - sources

 Magic Real Estate could not be reached for comment and Catalunya Banc declined to comment on Thursday.

-Kennedy Wilson and Varde Partners bought just over half of Popular (POP.MC)'s real estate management unit last December.
+Kennedy Wilson and Varde Partners bought just over half of Popular 's real estate management unit last December.

 Such deals usually hand the investment firms the contracts to manage the property assets, but do not actually include the real estate on bank's books.